Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Locked waves due to positive density-dependent dispersal}\\ Mode locking requires nonlinear dynamics.
-So far, we focused on an Allee effect as the source of this nonlinearity.
+Mode locking requires nonlinear dynamics.
+So far, we focused on the Allee effect as the source of this nonlinearity.
 In the context of range expansions, density-dependent dispersal could provide an alternative mechanism.
 To test this hypothesis, we modified Eq.~(\ref{eq:dsdt}) as follows

-where~$m(c)=m_0 + m_1 c$ describes the dependence of the dispersal rate on population density.
-In principle,~$g(c)$ could be arbitrary, but we focus on the piecewise-linear~$g(c)$ with no Allee effect~($rc^*=K$) to show that density-dependent dispersal alone is sufficient to produce locked invasions.